smorrrs/Speedrun-Resources/autosplitter_guide.md

 # Sharing Your Autosplitter
-1. [Create](https://github.com/new) a GitHub repository with a **Creative Commons Zero v1.0 Universal** license.
+1. [Create](https://github.com/new) a GitHub repository with a license.
+The **Creative Commons Zero v1.0 Universal** [license](https://choosealicense.com/licenses/cc0-1.0/) is recommended, but you can choose another if you wish.
 You can also add this license to an existing repository if you're not creating a new one or created a new one without adding a license.
 2. Upload your splitter file to this repository.
-3. Add a link to your splitter file in LiveSplit's official list, allowing people to access your autosplitter through LiveSplit itself.
+3. Add a link to your splitter file's location in LiveSplit's official list, allowing people to access your autosplitter through LiveSplit itself.
 See the **Adding an Auto Splitter** section of [this page](https://github.com/LiveSplit/LiveSplit.AutoSplitters#adding-an-auto-splitter).

 After an autosplitter link is merged into the central repository, it should become available when you choose its associated game in LiveSplit.